tommiahonen/ais-simulator/README.md

 1. uploaded at least one .csv datafile to the AIS-simulator server
 2. selected which datafile the AIS-simulator should read from when it is running.

-Both of these things you can do from the AIS-simulator admin page at http://localhost:8080/.
+Both of these things you can do from the AIS-simulator admin page at http://localhost:8080.

+After this each client that connects to http://localhost:8040 will be able to receive its own stream of AIS-data.

+# Where can I download more AIS datafiles?

+Datafiles containing historical AIS messages can be downloaded from https://web.ais.dk/aisdata/.

+Each .csv file contains all AIS messages sent during a 24 hour timeperiod (from 00:00 to 23:59) of that specific date/day.

 # Implementation